|Home||History Index||Tour||Early||Rumpus!||19–20 Cent||Recent||Nave & Chancel

 Our thanks to Oliver Dashwood for making this transcript available from his family records.

 "The Lives of the Kings & Queens of England" Antonia Fraser (ed), Weidenfeld & Nicholson, London 1998

-"The Secret History of the Court of England" an enlarged version of "Authentic Records of The Court of England, for the last Seventy Years " which was by Lady Anne Hamilton, 1832.
+"The Secret History of the Court of England" (anonymous enlarged version of "Authentic Records of The Court of England, for the last Seventy Years " which was by Lady Anne Hamilton) 1832.